sachamasry/klepsidra/README.md

 ## To do

-- Change tag to a many-to-many relationship
 - It is desirable to use type-ahead to select tags, not a select box
+  - Create primitive autocomplete tag search
+  - Create a full-text tag search
   - Tags already added should not be added again
 - Look into default `timestamps()` fields; it appears that datetime stamps are in UTC, where local timezone may be preferable
 - Begin adding keyboard shortcuts for an improved user interface